-Fat is what gives our foods flavor, and if you know exactly which oils to select, you get the best of both worlds —great tasting food that guards and protects your health too.
+Fat is what gives our foods flavor, and if you know exactly which oils to select, you get the best of both worlds —great tasting food that guards your health too.
 Remember, it is the type of fat in your diet that really matters.
 Your goals are to bring in the make-me-healthier fats (monounsaturated and omega 3 fats) and to keep the unhealthy fats (saturated and trans fats) out.

 - Make extra virgin olive oil (a monounsaturated fat) your oil of choice.